1C0D/Remove_doubles_plus/README.md

 in edit mode on selected objects
 removing by default (without any selection):

-- doubles (vertices)
+- remove doubles (vertices)
+- overlapping edges
-- free vertices
+- loose vertices
-- free edges
+- loose edges
+- loose faces
+- redundant vertices
 - interior faces*

 you can undo each option in the redo panel (F9)